lyimmi/usbrelay/README.md

 ### Requirements

 This package requires CGO to be built.
+For Windwos I recommend tmd-gcc: https://jmeubank.github.io/tdm-gcc/download/

 ### As a command line tool: